 Land volunteers must be willing to work outside in all conditions- very hot, cold, rainy, etc. This work can be physically difficult and exhausting and requires good physical condition and a positive mindset.
 Because natural resources management can sometimes involve harm (cutting down trees, removing invasive species, etc.), a willingness to understand the complexities of difficult ecological decisions and follow through with them is necessary.
 The majority of on-the-ground land work occurs in just a few months in the summer so efficiency is needed to fulfill management tasks in this limited time frame.
 Experience and/or interest in ecology, natural resources, and/or land management is desired but not necessary.
 The ability to use hand tools and/or power tools safely is a plus.

-Could be 4 or 8-hour shifts Monday – Friday.
-7 am – 3 pm or 8 am – 4 pm depending on the weather.
+Monday – Friday.
+8 am – 3 pm depending on the weather.

 Land volunteers will be assisting with the removal of invasive plants throughout the land.
 This looks like a day in the field digging up plants ALL DAY (besides lunchtime of course)!
 It’s hot and it’s tiring but it is rewarding to contribute to ecosystem health!
 Many times plans change, and we may switch from invasive plant management to helping out in the garden, landscaping projects, trail maintenance, groundskeeping activities like checking fence lines, or ecological restoration projects like replanting native vegetation in burn areas.